African elephant

 African elephants are members of the genus Loxodonta comprising two living elephant species, the African bush elephant (L. africana) and the smaller African forest elephant (L. cyclotis).
 Both are social herbivores with grey skin.
 However, they differ in the size and colour of their tusks as well as the shape and size of their ears and skulls.

-Both species are at a pertinent risk of extinction according to the IUCN Red List; as of 2021, the bush elephant is considered endangered while the forest elephant is considered critically endangered.
+Both species are at risk of extinction according to the IUCN Red List; as of 2021, the bush elephant is considered endangered while the forest elephant is considered critically endangered.
 They are threatened by habitat loss and fragmentation, along with poaching for the illegal ivory trade in several range countries.

 Loxodonta is one of two extant genera in the family Elephantidae.
 The name refers to the lozenge-shaped enamel of their molar teeth.
 Fossil remains of Loxodonta species have been found in Africa, spanning from the Late Miocene (from around 7–6 million years ago) onwards.